Trey Mancini Player Props: Cubs vs. Brewers

 - The pitching staff for the Brewers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Brewers have a 4.10 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (108 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (109 total, 1.3 per game).

-- Miley gets the start for the Brewers, his 12th of the season.
-He is 5-2 with a 3.02 ERA and 34 strikeouts in 56 2/3 innings pitched.
+- Houser gets the start for the Brewers, his ninth of the season.
+He is 3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched.

-- His most recent appearance came on Wednesday against the New York Mets, when the left-hander went four innings, surrendering two earned runs while giving up three hits.
+- His last appearance was on Thursday against the New York Mets, when the right-hander threw six innings, surrendering two earned runs while giving up seven hits.

-- The 36-year-old has amassed a 3.02 ERA and 5.4 strikeouts per nine innings across 11 games this season, while giving up a batting average of .219 to his opponents.
+- The 30-year-old has an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.